UPDATED FOR THE 2022/2023 SCHOOL YEAR:

 Students compare and contrast family life, technology, architecture, and social etiquette from Alice’s life to their own.

 Students gain insight into how to pose people, and in turn, themselves in a photograph.
-Students discover the artistic techniques a photographer employs to tell a story such as composition, point of view, lighting, pose and props, in relation to self-portraiture.
+Students discover the artistic techniques a photographer employs to tell a story, such as composition, point of view, lighting, pose, and props in relation to self-portraiture.

-Start time: 10:00am.
-Classes run 75 minutes.
+Start time: 10:00 am.
+Classes run for 75 minutes.

 PLANNING YOUR TRIP

 Classes are free to have their lunch on the lawn upon completion of the program.
 Please note we do not allow food or drink inside the museum and there is no indoor space available for lunch in case of inclement weather.